About us

 Commitee meetings and minutes

-Committee meetings are held every month and an Annual General Meeting is held every year.
-You are welcome to join us, and the next meeting date is on the front page of this website.
+Committee meetings are held every month and an Annual General Meeting is held in the second half of the year.
+You are welcome to join us, and the next meeting date is listed on the front page of this website.

 You can view the meeting minutes here: